George3090/APP15/README.md

-# CCST - Cardiff Citizen Security Technologies
+# ASS15 - Active Security System 15
 A mobile application designed to improve security of individuals traveling during night time.
 A project based on Cardiff Council requirements